renmengye/meta-optim-public/README.md

 * Replace `{NUM_META_STEPS}` with number of meta-optimization steps per update, default 10.
 * Replace `{STEPS_PER_UPDATE}` with number of regular training steps per meta updates, default 100.
 * Use larger `{NUM_META_STEPS}` and smaller `{STEPS_PER_UPDATE}` to observe stronger effect of short-horizon bias (also slower to run).

+## How to Write Forward-Mode AutoDiff for Other Optimizers
+This section will be updated later.

 ## Citation
 If you use our code, please consider cite the following: